Adopted 18th July 2023

 - administration and procedures

-The purpose of a complaints procedure is to put things right if things go wrong.
-This policy sets out the procedures for dealing with complaints by members of the public about Hixon Parish Council.
+This policy sets out the process for dealing with complaints by members of the public about Hixon Parish Council

 - Complaints about procedures or administration should be discussed with the Clerk who is also the Proper Officer of the Council.
 Mistakes and misunderstandings are often resolved informally at this stage.
 The complaint should be put in writing to the Clerk and the Council will discuss it at the next Parish Council Meeting.